deckhouse/deckhouse/modules/300-prometheus/docs/FAQ.md

       - url: 'http://webhookserver:8080/'
 ```

-Refer to the description of the [CustomAlertmanager](cr.html#customalertmanager) custom resource and the [CustomAlertmanager](cr.html#alertmanager) for more information about the parameters.
+Refer to the description of the [CustomAlertmanager](cr.html#customalertmanager) custom resource for more information about the parameters.

 ## How do I add an additional Alertmanager?